-The ampersand character (&) and the left angle bracket (<) may appear in their literal form only when used as markup delimiters, or within a comment, a processing instruction, or a CDATA section.
-If they are needed elsewhere, they must be escaped using either numeric character references or the strings "&" and "<" respectively.
-The right angle bracket (>) may be represented using the string "&gt;", and must, for compatibility, be escaped using ">" or a character reference when it appears in the string "]]>" in content, when that string is not marking the end of a CDATA section.
+The ampersand character (&) and the left angle bracket (<) MUST NOT appear in their literal form, except when used as markup delimiters, or within a comment, a processing instruction, or a CDATA section.
+If they are needed elsewhere, they MUST be escaped using either numeric character references or the strings "&amp;" and "&lt;" respectively.
+The right angle bracket (>) MAY be represented using the string "&gt;", and MUST, for compatibility, be escaped using either "&gt;" or a character reference when it appears in the string "]]>" in content, when that string is not marking the end of a CDATA section.

-In the content of elements, character data is any string of characters which does not contain the startdelimiter of any markup.
+In the content of elements, character data is any string of characters which does not contain the startdelimiter of any markup and does not include the CDATA-section-close delimiter, "]]>".
 In a CDATA section, character data is any string of characters not including the CDATA-section-close delimiter, "]]>".

-To allow attribute values to contain both single and double quotes, the apostrophe or single-quote character () may be represented as "'", and the double-quote character (") as """.
+To allow attribute values to contain both single and double quotes, the apostrophe or single-quote character (') MAY be represented as "'", and the double-quote character (") as """.